-&lt;sup>62 See generally, Chapter 24, Government Code.
+75 See generally, Chapter 24, Government Code.

-&lt;sup>63 Municipal judges acting as magistrates have been called to testify in suppression hearings in district court.
-See generally, "Taking the Stand: Testifying on Juvenile Magistration," Municipal Recorder (Vol. 11, No. 1) December 2001.
+76 Municipal judges acting as magistrates have been called to testify in suppression hearings in district court.
+See generally "Taking the Stand: Testifying on Juvenile Magistration," Municipal Court Recorder Vol. 11, No. 1 (December 2001).

-&lt;sup>64 Texas Rule of Civil Procedure 18.
+77 Texas Rule of Civil Procedure 18.
 In terms of recusal and disqualification, the rules of civil procedure apply to all judges in criminal cases.
 Arnold v.
 State, 853 S.W.2d 543 (Tex.
 Crim.
 App.
 1993).

-&lt;sup>65 Section 74.045, Government Code.
+78 Section 74.045, Government Code.
 The judge may also be a retired district judge or an appellate judge with district court experience.

-&lt;sup>66 Section 21.002, Government Code.
-"Officers of the court" generally refers to attorneys, bailiffs and clerks.
+79 Section 21.002, Government Code.
+"Officers of the court" generally refers to attorneys, bailiffs, and clerks.
 For additional information, see Chapter 5 Contempt.

-&lt;sup>67 Courts of appeal are located in the following cities: Amarillo (District 7), Austin (District 3), Beaumont (District 9), Corpus Christi (District 13), Dallas (District 5), Eastland (District 11), El Paso (District 8), Fort Worth (District 2), Houston (two courts: Districts 1 and 14), San Antonio (District 4), Texarkana (District 6), Tyler (District 12), and Waco (District 10).
-See illustration on next page for the location of the corresponding numbered districts.
+80 Courts of appeal are located in the following cities: Amarillo (District 7), Austin (District 3), Beaumont (District 9), Corpus Christi (District 13), Dallas (District 5), Eastland (District 11), El Paso (District 8), Fort Worth (District 2), Houston (two geographical region of the State.
+Each court is presided over by a chief justice, and it has at least two other justices.
+The specific number of justices on each court is set by statute and ranges from three to 13.
+The Legislature, however, may increase the number whenever the workload of an individual court requires additional judges.

-banc hearing is ordered.
+Presently there are 80 justices authorized for these courts.
+Appeals in the courts of appeals are usually heard by a panel of three justices, unless in a particular case an en banc hearing is ordered.
 In this instance, all the justices of the court hear and consider the case.